top of page

 Olga Nikitina underwater artist

-Olga Nikitina is a Russian artist and one of the new pioneers in the growing field of underwater painting.
+Olga Nikitina is an artist was born in Chuhuiv, Ukraine, grew up and studied in Russia, one of the new pioneers in the growing field of underwater painting.
 Olga also has a degree of Interior Design from Ulyanovsk State University (2006) – however her passion and calling is to the ocean – and more specifically, capturing the ocean’s art-forms on canvas – both above and below the ocean’ surface.

 "Painting always was a big part of my life.
 But new work opportunities and environments gave me new inspiration – and a new direction for my paining.